Buying a foreclosure or REO property in

 What is an REO?

-REO's or Real Estate Owned are houses that have gone through foreclosure and are now owned by the bank or mortgage company.
-This is not the same as real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-The buyer must also be ready to pay with cash in hand.
-To top everything off, you'll get the property one-hundred percent as is.
-That could consist of current liens and even current occupants that may require eviction.
+REO is short for Real Estate Owned.
+These are homes that have completed the foreclosure process which the bank or mortage company now holds.
+This differs from a property up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
+You must also be prepared to pay with cash in hand.
+Finally, you'll get the property entirely as is.
+That possibly could include existing liens and even current denizens that need to be kicked out.

-A REO, on the other hand, is a much neater and attractive option.
-The REO property was unable to find a buyer during foreclosure auction.
-Now the bank owns it.
+A REO, by contrast, is a much neater and attractive transaction.
+The REO property did not find a buyer during foreclosure auction.
+The lender now owns it.
 The lender will take care of the elimination of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from normal disclosure requirements.
-In California, for example, banks do not have to give a Transfer Disclosure Statement, a document that ordinarily requires sellers to reveal any defects of which they are informed.
+Note that REOs may be exempt from typical disclosure requirements.
+For instance, in Calfornia, banks are not required to give a Transfer Disclosure Statement, a document that ordinarily requires sellers to disclose any defects of which they are aware.

-It's frequently presume that any REO must be a good deal and an possibility for easy money.
+It's occasionally presume that any REO must be a good buy and an chance for easy money.
 This isn't necessarily true.
-You have to be prudent about buying a REO if your intent is to make money off of it.
-While it's true that the bank is typically anxious to sell it soon, they are also strongly encouraged to get as much as they can for it.
-When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well flipping foreclosures.
-Still there are also many REO's that are not good buys and may lose money.
+You have to be prudent about buying a REO if your intent is profit from the sell.
+While it's true that the bank is often anxious to sell it quickly, they are also strongly interested to get as much as they can for it.
+When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+It is possible to find REOs with money-making potential, and many people do very well buying foreclosures.
+But there are also many REO's that are not good buys and not likely to turn a profit.

 Prepared to make an offer?

-Most banks have a REO department that you'll work with when buying a REO property from them.
-Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know concerning the condition of the property and what their process is for getting offers.
-Since banks almost always sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for hidden damage and terminate the offer if you find it.
+Most banks have a REO department that you'll work with while buying a REO property from them.
+Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
+Since banks usually sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.

-As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-After you've submitted your offer, you can expect the bank to counter offer.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've presented your offer, you can expect the bank to respond with a counter offer.
 At this point it will be your decision whether to accept their counter, or offer a counter to the counter offer.
-Be aware, you'll be contending with a process that probably involves several people at the bank, and they don't work evenings or weekends.
-It's quite common for the process of offers and counter offers to take days or even weeks.
+Be aware, you'll be contending with a process that generally involves multiple people at the bank, and they don't work evenings or weekends.
+It's typical for the process of offers and counter offers to take days or even weeks.